-In order to reduce this risk, the Group's inventory and commercial policy is adjusted accordingly in order to diversify and transfer part of this risk, to the extent that this is possible and according to the current conditions present each time as regards to competition.
-Nevertheless, if the cost of raw materials cannot be essentially transferred to the price of the final product, then this risk is considered as substantial and may negatively affect the Group's results.
+In order to reduce this risk, the Group's inventory and commercial policy is adjusted accordingly in order to diversify and roll over part of this risk, to the extent that this is possible and according to the current conditions present each time as regards to competition.
+This risk, in the event of a failure to substantially pass on the increase in raw material costs to the price of the final product, is considered to be particularly significant at this stage and it may adversely affect the results of the Group.